christofmuc/JammerNetz/README.md

 ## Building on macOS

-There are multiple ways to build on macOS, this is what we have tried and what worked. macOS Mojave 10.14.6 (18G4032) with /Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk
+There are multiple ways to build on macOS, this is what we have tried and what worked.
+We tested on macOS Mojave 10.14.6 (18G4032) with /Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk.

-Prerequisities:
+First install your prerequisites with brew:

     brew install tbb gtk+3 glew

-Please specify path to tbb when running CMake if default one does not work, other libs should be found automatically.
+Please specify path to tbb when running CMake if default one does not work (via `-DINTEL_TBB_DIRECTORY=...path...`), other libs should be found automatically.
+Then run

     cd third_party/flatbuffers
     cmake -S . -B LinuxBuilds -G "Unix Makefiles"